smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 #### Resource Syncronizer
 This micro-service is the one which deploys the resources in edge/cloud clusters.
 'Resource contexts' created by various micro-services are used by this micro-service.
-It will take care of retrying in case the remote clusters are not reachable temporarily.
+It takes care of retrying in case the remote clusters are not reachable temporarily.

 ### EMCO API
 For user interaction, EMCO provides [RESTAPI](https://github.com/otcshare/EMCO/blob/main/docs/emco_apis.yaml).
 Apart from that, EMCO also provides CLI.
 For the detailed usage, refer to [EMCO CLI](https://github.com/otcshare/EMCO/tree/main/src/tools/emcoctl)
-> **NOTE**: The EMCO REST API is the foundation for the other interaction facilities like the EMCO CLI and even EMCO GUI (3rd party developed right now)
+> **NOTE**: The EMCO REST API is the foundation for the other interaction facilities like the EMCO CLI and even EMCO GUI (third party developed right now)

-### EMCO Authentication (FFS - Ritu)
+### EMCO Authentication
+(FFS - Ritu)
 EMCO uses Istio and other open source solutions to provide Multi-tenancy solution leveraging Istio Authorization and Authentication frameworks.
 This is achieved without adding any logic in EMCO microservices.
 - Authentication for the EMCO users are done at the Isito Gateway, where all the traffic enters the cluster.
 - Istio along with autherservice (istio ecosystem project) enables request-level authentication with JSON Web Token (JWT) validation.